 If the names Falguni Nayar (Nykaa), Shradha Sharma (YourStory Media), Suchi Mukherjee (Limeroad), and Vani Kola (Kalaari Capital) sounds familiar to you, then you already know that women entrepreneurship in India is on an upsurge.
-More and more confident women are taking up entrepreneurship, causing banks and NBFCs to provide business loans to women to start and grow their business.
+More and more confident women are taking up entrepreneurship, causing banks and NBFCs to offer business loans for women entrepreneurs to start and grow their business.

 The government is also actively encouraging women to start new businesses and have announced special government loan schemes for female entrepreneurs.
 Additionally, with MSME Udyam registration, there are special subsidies, loans, and incentives available.
 The number of women-owned MSME businesses have also witnessed a steady rise in the last few years, with almost 18% of MSMEs registered on the Udyam portal owned by women (as of August, 2022).